glmn/ytd-node/README.md

 - [ ] Support multiply accounts
   - [ ] Store array of accounts in .env (don't know how to yet)
   - [ ] Rotate accounts, when reached upload limit on each of them
-  - [ ] Store last uploaded video timestamp on each account
+  - [ ] Store last uploaded video timestamp for each account
-  - [ ] Make delay on each account, while current time doesn't equal or bigger then last uploaded plus limit delay
+  - [ ] Make delay on each account, while current time doesn't equal or bigger then last_uploaded plus limit_delay
   - [ ] Emit to server which account already using